LiquidFenrir/MultiUpdater/README.md

 MultiUpdater is licensed under the MIT license, a copy of which can be found in the [LICENSE file](../blob/master/LICENSE).

 # Credits
-All of the ctrulib contributors, for ctrulib which this depends upon
+All of the ctrulib contributors, for ctrulib which this depends upon Angelsl for libctrfgh, from which the example curl code has been taken
 \#Cakey on freenode for help